Affiliate disclosure: This post may contain affiliate links. Please see our Privacy Policy.

 Instructions

-• Add the haskap berries and sugar to a saucepan, and bring to a boil over medium heat (stirring frequently).
+• Add the haskap berries and sugar to a deep saucepan and bring to a boil over medium heat, stirring frequently.

-• Simmer until the jam reaches gel stage, as tested on a plate in the freezer or with a kitchen thermometer (220 degrees F).
+• Once the berries release their juice, keep it at a boil, stirring down the foam, until the jam reaches gel stage.
+Test on a plate chilled in the freezer or with a thermometer (220°F at sea level).

-• Pack into canning jars, leaving 1/4 inch headspace and seal with 2 part lids.
+• Pack into prepared jars, leaving 1/4 inch headspace, and seal with two-part lids.

-• Store jars in the fridge for immediate use or process in a water bath canner for 10 minutes for a shelf stable honeyberry jam.
+• Refrigerate for immediate use, or process in a water bath canner for 10 minutes for shelf-stable jars.

 Like this?
 Leave a comment below!